MigleSur/Pactyper/README.md

 Field name | Description
 ------------ | ------------
-input_dir | Directory in which all fastq files which will be analyzed are present input_sample | The name of the sample for which the clone type has to be predicted core_genome | Full path to the FASTA file containing all the core genome genes output_dir | Directory where all the output files will be stored include | If the input sample should be included to the final matrix with the predicted clone type and used in the future iterations
+input_dir | Directory in which all fastq files which will be analyzed are present input_sample | The unique prefix of the sample for which the clone type has to be predicted core_genome | Full path to the FASTA file containing all the core genome genes output_dir | Directory where all the output files will be stored include | If the input sample should be included to the final matrix with the predicted clone type and used in the future iterations